Adonara: Geography

 Adonara Island is a part of the Indonesian regency of East Flores.
 It can be reached by airplane from Jakarta to Kupang, then by ferry to Larantuka, then by boat.

-The administrative centre of Adonara is the town of Waiwerang.
+The town of Waiwerang and its neighbouring desa (villages) of Lamahala Jaya and Terong to the west and Waiburak to the east form the only urban area on Adonara.
+There is no single administrative centre on the island, as each district has its own centre, all subservient to the regency administration at Larantuka on Flores island.